Other names: Dackel, Teckel, Weenie, Sausage Dog

 Fearful / wary of strangers

 This little dog is quite distant when around people he doesn’t know.
 He tends to reserve his affection for his own social group.
-When it comes to the shorthaired variety, it is rather exclusive and tends to pay attention to one and only one person: his master.
+When it comes to the Smooth-haired variety, it is rather exclusive and tends to pay attention to one and only one person: His master.

 He is not very independent nor particularly clingy.
 The Dachshund turns out to be a rather balanced dog.